Quick Answer: Can Hamsters Eat Grapes?

 Recommended Serving for Syrians

-- Preparation: Seedless, washed thoroughly, cut into small chunks
+- Preparation: Seedless variety, washed thoroughly, cut into pieces no larger than a pea

 How to Feed Grapes to Syrian Hamsters

-- Wash it thoroughly under running water for 15-20 seconds
+- Wash thoroughly under running water to remove pesticide residue

-- Offer it in your hamster’s food bowl or by hand for bonding
+- Offer in a small dish or by hand for bonding

-- Remove any uneaten portion after 2 hours
+- Remove any uneaten pieces after 2 hours

-If this is your Syrian’s first time trying grapes, start with half the recommended portion and wait 24 hours to confirm there are no digestive issues before offering the full amount.
+If this is your hamster’s first time eating grapes, start with a quarter of the recommended amount and wait 24 hours.
+Check for normal stool and energy levels before offering the full portion.

 Can Dwarf Hamsters Eat Grapes?